FullStackForger/ifmd-fullstackforger/tech/environment-setup/strider-ci-on-aws-ec2/part-3-continuous-deployment-via-ssh.md

 ### Access configuration

-As described in [ssh from one ec2 to another](../../aws/how-to-ssh-from-one-aws-ec2-instance-to-another) there is more than one way to configure ssh access.
+As described in [how to ssh from one ec2 instance to another](../../aws/how-to-ssh-from-one-aws-ec2-instance-to-another) there is more than one way to configure ssh access.
 Strider as of now doesn't support .pem key based authentication.
 Instead it generates SSH keys allowing SSH based deployment.
 We will use those.

 #### Server setup